-- (1) The procedure for the procurement of goods or services through written or verbal quotations or formal written price quotations is as follows - (a) When using the list of accredited prospective providers the Accounting Officer must promote on-going competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) Where no suitable providers are available from the list of accredited prospective providers, quotations may be obtained from other possible providers not registered on the municipal supplier database;
+- (1) The procedure for the procurement of goods or services through written or verbalquotations or formal written price quotations is as follows - - (a) When using the list of accredited prospective providers the Accounting Officer must promote on-going competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) Where no suitable providers are available from the list of accredited prospective providers, quotations may be obtained from other possible providers not registered on the municipal supplier database; - All requirements in excess of R 30,000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven days on the website and an official notice board of the Stellenbosch Municipality; - ii.
+The municipality will follow a preferred bidding process in the event that the market did not respond in terms of the sourcing of quotations on the website for seven (7) days and if no responsive bids was received. - (c) Offers received must be evaluated on a comparative basis taking into account unconditional discounts; The accounting officer must take all reasonable steps to ensure that the procurement of goods and services through formal written quotations are not abused; - (d) The Accounting Officer or Chief Financial Officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub-delegation; - (e) Offers_below_R_30,000(VAT_included) must_be_awarded_based_on compliance to specification and conditions of contract, ability and capability to deliver the goods and services and lowest_price;Offers_received_must_be_evaluated_on_a comparative basis taking into account e) unconditional discounts;-

-- All requirements in excess of R 30,000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven days on the website and an official notice board of the Stellenbosch Municipality; - ii.
-The municipality will follow a preferred bidding process in the event that the market did not respond in terms of the sourcing of quotations on the website for seven (7) days and if no responsive bids was received. - (c) Offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) The Accounting Officer or Chief Financial Officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub-delegation; - (e) Offers below R 30,000 (VAT included) must be awarded based on compliance to specification and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (f) Acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points; and - (g) Stellenbosch Municipality will maintain a proper record keeping system.
+- (f) Acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points; and - (g) Stellenbosch Municipality will maintain a proper record keeping system.